windell-gann/windellgann/README.md

-# windellgann
+# windellgann.com
-Personal website for Windell Gann
+Personal website for Windell Gann on which I post Bible Study Resources.